frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ### Connectable

 One of the ways to share the underlying subscription to multiple subscribers, is by using the `publish` operator.
 When you call `publish()` on an observable, you get back a `ConnectableObservable`.
 This is an observable that will subscribe to the source observable once you have called it's `connect()` method.
-Let's try and put this in a ASCII marble diagram to visualise it better.
+Lets try and put this in a ASCII marble diagram to visualise it better.

 ```typescript
 source observable:         ---a----b----c|